 Consumers yearn for better and more powerful batteries for their mobile devices, as survey after survey attests.
 Most demanding of all are the wearable devices and microsensors that are being created for the Internet of Things.
 Such IoT devices have even less room in them for batteries than do tablets and smartphones.

 We believe that the approach we’re pioneering will bring about a similar transformation in the market for lithium-ion batteries.
-The change will first appear in wearables, next in IoT and phones, and ultimately in electric vehicles and grid storage, as volumes scale up and manufacturing costs come down, as it already has in the solar industry.
+The change will first appear in wearables, next in IoT and phones, and ultimately in electric vehicles and grid storage, as volumes scale up and manufacturing costs come down.
+This change has already occurred in the solar industry.

 With safer, thinner, and higher-energy batteries, designers will have more flexibility to create breakthrough products.
 Expect mobile devices to get smaller, to last longer between charges, and to continue to deliver amazing new capabilities to enhance our lives.